halfik/elegant/README.md

 ## Important
 There is the requirement for naming foreign keys.
 If you wont meet this requirement - relations won't work.
 In example if you have patient_data table where you have foreign key from patient table it has to be named: patient__id (related: table_name + __ + field_name)
+Also we recommend pivot table names to looke like this: table_one__table_two

 ## Documentation